HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 Let's go back to Android

-# Theme attributes vs View attributes (in less than 100 words)
+# Theme attributes vs View attributes (in less than 50 words)

 The new Android Theme System defines Theme attributes.
 Lets see how they differ from the View attributes.

-These are a view attribute  `android:textColor=red`, `android:fontFamily="@font/comic_neue"`.
+These are view attribute.
+Applied to a single view.  `android:textColor=red`, `android:fontFamily="@font/comic_neue"`.

-These are theme attribute `colorPrimary = red`,  `textAppearanceBody1 = ... `.
+These are theme attribute.
+Applied to a theme.
+Used widely.
+Theme provides them and vary them `colorPrimary = red`,  `textAppearanceBody1 = ... `.
 These are defined in a Theme and they have an extra feature that View Attributes don't have.

 *You can define them in your theme and they will be the same in all the application.* (Change)